 Eat Your Heart Out

-Another nice thing about Banff is the amount of restaurants.
-Thanks to the heavy influx of tourists all year, there’s hundreds of amazing Banff restaurants to choose from.
+Another nice thing about Banff is the number of restaurants.
+Thanks to the heavy influx of tourists all year, there are hundreds of amazing Banff restaurants to choose from.
 Whether you’re looking for delicious Indian food, a AAA Alberta steak, some of the best Japanese food in the country, or even some fine-dining fondue, Banff has it all.

 Accommodation in Banff